tyler569/nightingale/README.md

 ### Project map

-- `arch/` : architecture-specific code (mostly).
-Support routines and initialization code
+- `kernel/` : the architecture-independant core (multitasking, memory management, ipc, etc.)
+- `include/` : headers used externally (headers only used within one subsystem are with the source files)
+- `user/` : a reference userspace for the nightingale kernel, mostly oriented around exersizing kernel features and testing
+- `nc/` : nightingale's libc implementation
+- `nx/` : nightingale's c++ library implementation (to do)
 - `build_deps/` : cloud-build code, build dockerfiles for Travis
-- `build$(ARCH)/` : build directory for objects
-- `drv/` : device drivers
-- `ds/` : datastructures with wide use across kernel systems
-- `fs/` : filesystem code, both VFS/"files" and filesystem drivers
-- `include/` : headers used externally (headers only used within one subsystem are with the source files)
-- `kernel/` : the architecture-independant core (multitasking, memory management, ipc, etc.)
-- `net/` : networking protocols, sockets, routing engine
 - `tools/` : useful tools and helpful utilities
-- `user/` : a reference userspace for the nightingale kernel, mostly oriented around exersizing kernel features and testing

 ### Why 'nightingale'